pouriamoosavi/LittleDB/README.md

   Not yet implemented.

 - #### SELECT `select from [TABLE_NAME] where [COLUMN_NAME]=[CONDITION]`
   Selects one row and write result into memory.
-A global variable with name [selectData](#selectData) and type `SelectData_t` will be created.
-It will be declared with corresponding row.
-Although it is possible to select base on any field, selecting by `id` is more optimal base on both memory and time.
+A global variable with name [selectedRows](#selectedRows) and type `SelectedRows_t` will be created.
+It will be declared with corresponding row(s).
+Although it is possible to select base on any field, selecting by `id` is more optimal on both memory and time.

 - #### UPDATE `update [TABLE_NAME] set [COLUMN_NAME]=[VALUE] where id=[CONDITION]`
   Update one row and set a new value for one column.
 It tries to cast value into corresponding column's type.
 Because of write limit on esp memories, this query perform one delete and one insert underneath.
 For now it is not possible to update base on other fields than `id`